 Another problem that has occurred in some patients taking ticlopidine is a decrease in cells called platelets (a condition called thrombocytopenia).
 This may occur as part of a syndrome that includes injury to red blood cells, causing anemia, kidney abnormalities, neurologic changes and fever.
 This condition is called TTP and can be fatal.

 Things you should watch for as possible early signs of TTP are yellow skin or eye color, pinpoint dots (rash) on the skin, pale color, fever, weakness on a side of the body, or dark urine.
 If any of these occur, contact your doctor immediately.

-Both complications occur most frequently in the first 90 days after Ticlopidine hydrochloride tablets are started.
-To make sure you don’t develop either of these problems, your doctor will arrange for you to have your blood tested before you start taking Ticlopidine hydrochloride tablets and then every 2 weeks for the first 3 months you are on Ticlopidine hydrochloride tablets.
+Both complications occur most frequently in the first 90 days after ticlopidine is started.
+To make sure you don't develop either of these problems, your doctor will arrange for you to have your blood tested before you start taking ticlopidine and then every 2 weeks for the first 3 months you are on ticlopidine.
 If detected, neutropenia and thrombocytopenia can almost always be reversed.
 It is essential that you keep your appointments for the blood tests and that you call your doctor immediately if you have any indication that you may have TTP or neutropenia.
-If you stop taking Ticlopidine hydrochloride tablets for any reason within the first 3 months, you will still need to have your blood tested for an additional 2 weeks after you have stopped taking Ticlopidine hydrochloride tablets.
+If you stop taking ticlopidine for any reason within the first 3 months, you will still need to have your blood tested for an additional 2 weeks after you have stopped taking ticlopidine.

 Rarely, decreases in the white blood cells, red blood cells and platelets can occur together.
 This condition is called aplastic anemia and can be fatal.